carlosjecrcdev/carlosjecrcdev/README.md

 # 💫 About Me:
 👋 Hi there!
 I'm a passionate backend developer currently working at Ventus Technology.
 With a specialization in .NET, I have extensive experience in developing APIs, desktop applications, and web applications.
 My expertise includes working with SQL Server, PostgreSQL, and Oracle databases.<br><br>I follow the Scrum methodology to ensure efficient and agile project management.
 Currently, I'm expanding my skill set by learning DevOps and Angular.
-I'm always eager to explore new technologies and improve my coding practices.<br><br>Feel free to connect with me or explore my projects to see what I've been working on!<br><br>
+I'm always eager to explore new technologies and improve my coding practices.

 ## 🌐 Socials: